Karen Baptist Convention

 Karen Baptist Convention is a Baptist Christian denomination in Myanmar.
 The headquarters is in Yangon.
 It is affiliated with the Myanmar Baptist Convention.
-Leaderships in the organization are for a four-year term and can only be re-elected for one more term.
-It has 18 associations.
+Leaderships in the organization are for a three-year term and can only be re-elected for two more terms if they do not reach the age of 60 years at the end of next three-year term.
+It has 20 associations.
 KBC is doing mission works not only in Karen people but also to other tribes and races.
 KBC maintains one press called the Go Forward Press.
-KBC also operates Karen Baptist Theological Seminary and Karen Baptist Convention's Hospital at Insein, Yangon.
+KBC also operates [Karen Baptist Theological Seminary] and Karen Baptist Convention's Hospital at Insein, Yangon.

 History

-The first Karen convert was reputed to be Ko Tha Byu, converted through the efforts of the three missionary pioneers to the Karen, George Boardman and his wife, Sarah, and Adoniram Judson.
-A freed slave, Ko Tha Byu, was an illiterate, surly man who spoke almost no Burmese and was reputed to be not only a thief but also a murderer who admitted killing at least thirty men, but could not remember exactly how many more.
+The first Karen convert was reputed to be Hpu Tha Byu, converted through the efforts of the three missionary pioneers to the Karen, George Boardman and his wife, Sarah, and Adoniram Judson.
+A freed slave, Ko Tha Byu, was an illiterate, surly man who spoke almost no Burmese.
+Tha Byu killed at least thirty Burmese robbers and thieves those who tortured his parents and his villagers when he was teen.
+Tha Byu was a great boxer when he was young.
+His whole life career was boxing until he got old and lost the fight then was enslaved by his opponent and got sold to a Burmese man Maung Shwe Bay.
+Maung Shwe Bay’s wife asked Tha Byu to do every single house-whole chores because of that Tha Byu threaten to kill them both.
+Maung Shwe Bay got scared and sold Tha Byu to Adoniram Judson,Tha Byu was in his late fifties during this time.
 After his conversion he was wonderfully changed, and became an energetic missionary to the Karen people.

 While the Boardmans and Ko Tha Byu were penetrating the jungles to the south, Adoniram Judson shook off a paralyzing year-long siege of depression that overcame him after the death of his wife, Ann, and set out alone on long canoe trips up the Salween River into the tiger-infested jungles to evangelize the northern Karen.
 Between trips he worked untiringly at his lifelong goal of translating the whole Bible into the Burmese language.
 When he finished it at last in 1834, he had been labouring on it for twenty-four years.
 It was printed and published in 1835.

 A second single woman, Eleanor Macomber, after five years of mission to the Ojibway Indians in Michigan, joined the mission in Burma in 1835.
 Alone, with the help of Karen evangelistic assistants, she planted a church in a remote Karen village and nurtured it to the point where it could be placed under the care of an ordinary missionary.
 She lived five years and died of jungle fever.